olavr-dev/00_notes/introduction-to-git.md

 - Connect to a remote (GitHub) repository `git remote add origin (url)`

-- Push to repository `git push origin main` (pushed to origin on main branch)
+- Push to repository `git push -u origin main` (pushed to origin on main branch)

 - Clone a repository directly into open folder `git clone (url) .`